Fiberglass Insulation Services in Little Rock, Jonesboro and Springdale

 Fiberglass insulation is the most common and widely used type of insulation for homes and businesses.
 It is the type that first comes to mind when someone thinks about insulation, and it is made from melted glass, which is spun to create thermal-resistant fibers.
 From there, it can be cut into sizes that fit into framing (“batts”) or used as loose-fill fiberglass insulation (“blowing wool”) that is either blown into open spaces or dense packed into closed spaces.
 Loose-fill fiberglass insulation can also be dense packed into walls behind the mesh to create a thermal blanket, a technique called BIBS.

 Fiberglass batt insulation is primarily made of recycled materials.
 It is commonly used to insulate floors, walls, ceilings, and attics, and has a variety of benefits:

-- Has excellent acoustics
+- excellent acoustics

-- Does not absorb moisture
+- does not absorb moisture

-- Won’t settle over time
+- won’t settle over time

-- Helps lower your energy bills
+- It helps lower your energy bills

 One of the best ways for homeowners to lower their energy bills is to start at the top.
 Attics often contain insufficient insulation levels and are primary areas of home air leaks.
 To keep interior conditioned air from escaping, contact G&S Insulating to add blown-in fiberglass insulation to the attic of your existing home or to properly insulate your new home.
-This one simple insulation installation can cut your heating and cooling costs in half!
+This simple insulation installation can cut your heating and cooling costs in half!